0xNaim/openAI-image-generator/README.md

 <!-- PROJECT DESCRIPTIONS -->
 <p>
   It will generate an image based on described text.
-I am just exploring OpenAI.
 </p>